 - Legal and continuous residence in the national territory for 5 years following the date of the application for international protection;

 - Stable and regular resources to ensure their survival and that of their family members, without having to resort to the social assistance system;

 - Fluency in basic Portuguese.

-A former beneficiary of international protection whose refugee status has ceased because he or she has voluntarily accepted protection of the country of nationality or, has voluntarily re-acquired the nationality of his/her country of origin, can be refused long term residence status (see Cessation).
+Long term resident status can be refused to a former beneficiary of international protection whose refugee status has ceased because they have voluntarily accepted the protection of the country of nationality or, have voluntarily re-acquired the nationality of their country of origin (see Cessation).

-According to information shared by SEF, no such permits were issued to beneficiaries of international protection in 2019.
-As the main provider of legal information and assistance to asylum seekers and beneficiaries of international protection, CPR is not aware of the issuance of long-term residence status to beneficiaries of international protection in 2019 and has provided legal assistance in a very limited number of cases for that purpose.
-According to its experience, access to such status by beneficiaries of international protection is very rare for reasons mostly related to a lack of information and awareness, adequate financial resources, insufficient language skills and the priority given to applications for Naturalisation.
+As the main provider of legal information and assistance to asylum seekers and beneficiaries of international protection, CPR is not aware of the issuance of long-term residence status to beneficiaries of international protection in recent years and has provided legal assistance for that purpose in a very limited number of cases.
+According to its experience, access to such status by beneficiaries of international protection is rare for reasons mostly related to a lack of information and awareness, lack of the necessary financial resources, insufficient language skills, and the priority given to applications for Naturalisation.